antdenicola/IOPC/README.md

 # IOPC
 IOPC Interface for OCCAM with extended connectivity type.

-visit the wiki of IOPC for code documentation.
+The main code IOPC facilitate the build of parallel input/output (trajectory) for parallel CPU-based version of OCCAM MD.
+The additonal tool (properties.F) can be used to sum-up in a single file all partial VSCF1 and VSCF2 values produced by each CPU execution of a parallel job.
+The directories mono and multi contain example file for generating a parallel input starting from a standard input coodrinate file of OCCAM MD.
+Visit the wiki of IOPC for code documentation.